Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 5. Brush Through Long Hair

-divider-dog Last Thoughts
+Last Thoughts

 Not every dog will tolerate a hair dryer, but many dogs can learn to like the experience.
 Hair dryers are the best option for drying dogs’ fur because they leave the dog’s coat fluffy and soft while drying quickly.
 Learning the right technique for drying your dog is important so that the process will be as smooth and effective as possible.
-Be very careful not to burn your dog and watch closely for any discomfort.
+Be careful not to burn your dog, and watch closely for discomfort.

 Featured Image Credit: Boryana Manzurova, Shutterstock